studioidan/HttpAgent/README.md

                         }
                     });
 ```
-Any request can be finished with one of the following callbacks:
+Any request can be made with one of the following callbacks:
 ------

 Get a string results